-Let’s start of with a true entry-line model – the Danelectro D-1 Distortion.
+Let’s start off with a true entry-line model – the Danelectro D-1 Distortion.
 This little pedal is really simple and easy to use.
-It’s surprisingly small in size when compared to all the other pedals on our list, but nonetheless offers really comfortable usage.
+It’s surprisingly small in size when compared to all the other pedals on our list but nonetheless offers really comfortable usage.

-- Hard plastic case instead of die cast aluminum which you’ll find on most of the mid-range pedal is the first sign that this is a budget pedal.
+A hard plastic case instead of die-cast aluminum which you’ll find on most of the mid-range pedal is the first sign that this is a budget pedal.
 As such, you should take care of how hard you stomp on it with your foot, and probably avoid using it for gigs and band practice – where things tend to get heated up.
-The foot switch feels kinda shallow on press, and has no click to it, but given the price it could be said that things are better than expected.
+The footswitch feels kind of shallow on the press and has no click to it, but given the price, it could be said that things are better than expected.

-- The pedal is powered either through a 9V power adapted a 9V battery, none of which are included in the standard package.
+The pedal is powered either through a 9V power adapter or a 9V battery, none of which are included in the standard package.